 The proposed development site offers an opportunity to provide a mix of uses.
-The new proposal includes ground floor use for community and/or affordable housing alongside private residential apartments above.
-This project is currently on-hold until a new budget can be agreed.
+The new proposal includes ground floor use for community and/or affordable housing alongside private residential apartments above

 6.16 SHSOP Programme

 The following three projects are combined into the SHSOP: Strategic Housing Strategy for Older People programme.